rockoder/website-metrics-pipeline/README.md

 # PyCharm Setup

 If you prefer PyCharm, all the project and run configuration files are committed to the .idea directory.

+# Notes, Assumptions and TODOs

+1. Secrets has been committed to the repo for simplicity.
+Ideally these should not be here and should be managed through proper secrets manager.
+1. In general more work can be done of deployment pipeline.
+Ex: We assume the postgresql client library is already present on the system which is required by psycopg2.
+This step can be better automated by using containers.